jrodrigoav/miniredmine/README.md

 Never forget Heroku free dynos :(

 ## Current Versions:
-- .NET 7
+- .NET 9
-- Svelte 3.53.1
+- React 19

 ## How to run

-If you want to pull first do: `docker pull jrodrigoav/miniredmine:2.4.0`
+If you want to pull first do: `docker pull jrodrigoav/miniredmine:2025.3.6`

-If you want to pull and run: `docker run --detach -p 62474:80 jrodrigoav/miniredmine:2.4.0`
+If you want to pull and run: `docker run --detach --publish 62474:80 --env Unosquare__RedmineUrl=$redmineurl --env ASPNETCORE_ENVIRONMENT="Production" --name miniredmine jrodrigoav/miniredmine:2025.3.6`